Phoenix Rising FC

 Phoenix Rising Football Club is an American professional soccer team based in Phoenix, Arizona.
-Founded in 2014 as Arizona United Soccer Club, the team is a member of the USL Championship.
-They won the league championship in 2023, defeating the Charleston Battery 3–2 on penalty kicks after a 1–1 draw in regulation time.
+Founded in 2014 as Arizona United Soccer Club, the team is a member of the USL Championship, the second division of American soccer.
+Phoenix has enjoyed moderate success in their history, winning the Western Conference title multiple times and having won the USL Championship final once in 2023.

+The club currently plays at the Phoenix Rising Soccer Stadium east of Downtown Phoenix, and has played in the Phoenix metro area the club's whole existence.

 History

 On March 13, 2014, Kyle Eng, owner of an advertising agency, launched the franchise and named it Arizona United SC.
-It took the place of Phoenix FC, which folded the previous day, in the USL Pro league.
+It took the place of Phoenix FC, which folded the previous day, in the USL Pro league due to Phoenix FC failing to pay its players on time and submitting misleading and inaccurate financial statements.